jontyrudman/suvat-calculator/README.md

 2. Input all x and y components given to you.
 Note that the y acceleration must be 0.
 3. You will see a table of all x values and all y values up to the apex.

 Wanna help?
-Testing is always helpful, and if you find major problems or have ideas, make an issue or a pull request of course if you crontibute to the code.
+Testing is always helpful, and if you find problems or have ideas, make an issue or a pull request of course if you contribute to the code.